 Stateful reliable services are not supported in Java yet.

 A stateful service replica's lifecycle is much more complex than a stateless service instance.
 In addition to open, close, and abort events, a stateful service replica undergoes role changes during its lifetime.
 When a stateful service replica changes role, the

 Task OnChangeRoleAsync(ReplicaRole, CancellationToken)OnChangeRoleAsync is called when the stateful service replica is changing role, for example to primary or secondary.
 Primary replicas are given write status (are allowed to create and write to Reliable Collections).
 Secondary replicas are given read status (can only read from existing Reliable Collections).
 Most work in a stateful service is performed at the primary replica.
 Secondary replicas can perform read-only validation, report generation, data mining, or other read-only jobs.

 In a stateful service, only the primary replica has write access to state and thus is generally when the service is performing actual work.
 The

 RunAsync method in a stateful service is executed only when the stateful service replica is primary.
 The

-RunAsync method is cancelled when a primary replica's role changes away from primary, as well as during the close and abort events.
+RunAsync method is canceled when a primary replica's role changes away from primary, as well as during the close and abort events.

 OnChangeRoleAsync event allows you to perform work depending on replica role as well as in response to role change.